maiza989/ADUtils/README.md

 # Active Directory Utility

-This C# program allows you to unlock user accounts in Active Directory using admin credentials.
-It prompts for the admin username and password, then provides an interface to unlock user accounts.
+This C# program allows an admin to perform actions on users in Active Directory using admin credentials.
+It prompts for the admin username and password, then provides an interface to unlock user accounts, check locked accounts, list all security groups and distribution lists, add a user to security and distribution lists, and check user password expiration date.

 ## Prerequisites

-- .NET Framework installed
+- .NET Framework installed.
+- System.DirectoryServices.AccountManagement.
-- System.DirectoryServices.AccountManagement
+- ActiveDs library.
-- Access to an Active Directory environment
+- Access to an Active Directory environment.

 ## How to Use